tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 **Median**

 The median is calculated by arranging all values in the data set in order, then determining the middle number.
-If there are an even number of values, you&#8217;ll add the two in the middle and calculate the mean.
-In SQL Server, this isn&#8217;t as easy to achieve.
+If there are an even number of values, you'll add the two in the middle and calculate the mean.
+In SQL Server, this isn't as easy to achieve.
 However, with the addition of common table expressions (CTEs) and ranking functions, it has become easier.

 First, we create a CTE that will order the sales value.
 The ROW_NUMBER function ranks the orders by value, looking at each salesperson separately.
 The COUNT function will tell us how many orders the salesperson has.